benjamincrozat/content/posts/php-is-dead-2023.md

 WordPress requires at least PHP 7.4 to be installed.
 And since it's the most used CMS, we can safely predict how the use of PHP 8 will skyrocket whenever it stops supporting version 7.

-It's also funny to see some antique websites still up and running thanks to PHP 4 et 5. 😅 But you know what we say, right? *"If it ain't broke, don't fix it! 🤙"*
+I find it funny to see some antique websites still up and running thanks to PHP 4 et 5. 😅 But you know what we say, right? *"If it ain't broke, don't fix it! 🤙"*

 | PHP Version | Usage in September 2023 |
 | ----------- | ----------------------- |